 The sounds within one sound are called harmonics.
 (Actually, they're called “overtones”, “harmonics” being their purest form.
 We'll come back to this thought later.)
 The totality of these sounds forms a progression called harmonic series or harmonic spectra.
 In this particular case the harmonics come from a single utterance of the human voice: the perfect musical instrument.

-Spectrogram made with Overtone Analyzer by Sygyt Software
+Spectrogram made with Voce Vista Video by Sygyt Software

 Depicted above is the open front unrounded vowel “a” (IPA) toned constantly by a male for about 12 seconds.
 The frequency is not steady; the fundamental varies constantly around 99 and 101 cycles per second (Hz), while all other harmonics follow it accordingly.
 Even an experienced singer would have trouble maintaining a tone at a perfectly constant frequency.
 It's nature's nature to naturally fluctuate.

 The relative spacings between the simple sounds making up one complex sound [with regular harmonic structure] are the basis of all music in written history, from everywhere and at anytime.
-The numbers that quantify the relation of the fundamental frequency (bottom) to all other sound components (above it) can be accurately determined mathematically.
+The numbers that quantify the relation of the fundamental frequency (bottom) to all other sound components (above it) are accurately described mathematically.

 Although it is only in the past decades that we have been able to do such measurements, the principles they use have been instinctively employed from the beginning of time in music (and all other arts, sciences and disciplines).
 Technology allows us to confirm and understand our preference for harmony.
 We can now explain the coincidences from different and remote musical cultures — something that even they who did it couldn't point to.
 Our predecesors simply had the aural acuity for going inside the sounds within one sound, and from there they drew, unconsciously, all the musical motifs left as inheritance.